Real-World Solutions to Grand Challenges

 Synchronizing these data sources and fusing them to follow real-time models can provide critical insights into community-level COVID-19 risks.

 St. Louis has an exceedingly strong legacy in mapping, geospatial analysis, and research and development related to national security and defense.
-As the 2025 home to NEXT NGA West and currently home to over 350 companies that support its mission, St. Louis is the center of a geospatial ecosystem of knowledge-intensive businesses that are expected to grow and generate thousands of new high-skilled jobs in the surrounding area.
+As the 2025 home to NGA St. Louis and currently home to more than 350 companies that support its mission, St. Louis is the central node in a geospatial ecosystem of knowledge-intensive businesses that are expected to grow and generate thousands of new high-skilled jobs in the surrounding area in coming years.

 We can make a significant impact on the national security complex through collaborating on innovative research and by creating tomorrow’s highly skilled workforce required to keep America safe.